Support for External RAM

 ESP32-S2 has a few hundred kilobytes of internal RAM, residing on the same die as the rest of the chip components.
-It can be insufficient for some purposes, so ESP32-S2 has the ability to also use up to 10.5 MB of external SPI RAM memory.
+It can be insufficient for some purposes, ESP32-S2 has the ability to use up to 10.5 MB of virtual addresses for external SPI RAM memory.
 The external memory is incorporated in the memory map and, with certain restrictions, is usable in the same way as internal data RAM.

-ESP32-S2 supports SPI PSRAM connected in parallel with the SPI flash chip.
-While ESP32-S2 is capable of supporting several types of RAM chips, ESP-IDF currently only supports Espressif branded PSRAM chips (ESP-PSRAM32, ESP-PSRAM64, etc).
+ESP32-S2 supports SPI PSRAM (Psuedostatic RAM) connected in parallel with the SPI flash chip.
+While ESP32-S2 is capable of supporting several types of RAM chips, ESP-IDF currently only supports Espressif branded PSRAM chips (e.g., ESP-PSRAM32, ESP-PSRAM64, etc).

 Some PSRAM chips are 1.8 V devices and some are 3.3 V. The working voltage of the PSRAM chip must match the working voltage of the flash component.
 Consult the datasheet for your PSRAM chip and ESP32-S2 device to find out the working voltages.
 For a 1.8 V PSRAM chip, make sure to either set the MTDI pin to a high signal level on bootup, or program ESP32-S2 eFuses to always use the VDD_SIO level of 1.8 V. Not doing this can damage the PSRAM and/or flash chip.

 Espressif produces both modules and system-in-package chips that integrate compatible PSRAM and flash and are ready to mount on a product PCB.
 Consult the Espressif website for more information.
 If you’re using a custom PSRAM chip, ESP-IDF SDK might not be compatible with it.

 For specific details about connecting the SoC or module pins to an external PSRAM chip, consult the SoC or module datasheet.